RedLeader962/SNOW-AutoRally/autorally_control/src/path_integral/params/maps/README.md

 # Data Format

+See `autorally_control/src/path_integral/scripts/track_generator.py` docstring for more details.
+You can use the `autorally_control/src/path_integral/scripts/costmap_introspection.py` to gain insight on the `.npz` files field.

 This folder contains contains costmaps used by MPPI in order to drive within the track boundaries.
 Each costmap contains the same data, but for a different track.
 The data arrays contained in the numpy archives, and each archive has the following keys point got a numpy array:

 ## xBounds, yBounds